joost-morsink/FF-admin-module/doc/arch/database.md

 >
 > We will use decimal fractions for our administration, because we don't expect any significant rounding errors by using 20 significant decimals.
 > We might need to renormalize fractions in a fraction set to sum to 1, or we might need to introduce rational fractions when rounding errors are becoming significant.
-> We do not have strategy for determining whether we have significant errors or not.
+> We do not have a strategy for determining whether we have significant errors or not.

 ### Donation